Ven. Ajahn Tong Sirimangalo

 In 2013 she was appointed by Ajahn Tong Sirimangalo to teach insight meditation based on the four foundations of mindfulness.
 In 2018, Miriam was presented with the Benefactor of Buddhism award by Princess Maha Chakri Sirindhorn of Thailand for her teaching of insight meditation in Canada.

 She teaches meditation in English mostly in Toronto, Canada and from time to time at Chomtong Temple and International Meditation Centre in Chiangmai, Thailand.
 She lives in Toronto with her husband, Alex.

 Alex Young first began practicing insight meditation in Hamilton, Canada in 2001 and continued practicing with Edward Kooij as his first teacher.

 He began teacher training under the guidance of Thanat and Kate Chindaporn in 2006 and later also with Sandra Luz Cibrian.
 In 2013 he was appointed by Ajahn Tong Sirimangalo to teach insight meditation based on the four foundations of mindfulness.
-He was later recognized for his teaching of insight meditation in Canada by the Governor of Chiang Mai province.
+His work in developing meditation centres and teaching Insight Meditation was recognized in 2014 by the Governor of Chiangmai Province, Thailand and he was selected in 2020 to receive a country-wide Benefactor of Buddhism Award from Princess Maha Chakri Sirindhorn of Thailand.

 He teaches meditation in English and in French mostly in Toronto, Canada and from time to time at Chomtong Temple and International Meditation Centre in Chiangmai, Thailand.
-He lives in Toronto with his wife, Miriam, and works to support First Nations businesses.
+He lives in Toronto with his wife, Miriam.